 Is it possible to change an unhealthy relationship to a healthy relationship and if so, how?

-A good first step towards a healthier relationship is to identify your conflict managment and resolution style."
-When conflict is brewing, how do you react?
-Do you…
+A good first step towards a healthier relationship is to identify your conflict management and resolution styles.
+When conflict's brewing, how do you react?
+Do you:

 - Become aggressive, or alternatively, defensive?

 - Avoid the conflict at all costs?